-Why we use a leather Goodyear Welt construction in all of our work boots...
+Why we use a Goodyear Storm Welt construction in all of our work boots...

 A salient characteristic of Goodyear Welt construction has to do with one of the most important commodities in life: time!
 A boot with a welt is a sophisticated boot.
 A boot that can last you around 20-30 years, if treated carefully.
 Durability is key here.
 You don't want boots that suddenly become puppets with big mouths because the glue didn't hold up.

 But time plays another role too.
 When you buy boots you want them to be sturdy, flexible, reliable.
 These are fundamental accessories of our everyday lives.
 They take us places.
 In a way, they become parts of our body.
 So wearing Goodyear Welted boots means that even though they are made to feel comfortable as soon as you try them on, with time, they will also gradually mold to your foot and work perfectly in tandem with the way you walk.
 That is, these are boots that become more and more flexible with use.
 So not only are they long-lived, they are meant to get better with age.
 Just like aged whiskey.